gbrrestoration/rrap-mds-knowledge-hub/information-system/data-store/registering-and-uploading-a-dataset.md

 ___
 ### Usage licence

-Users can just attribute the appropriate licence from the dropdown list.
+Users can attribute the appropriate licence from the dropdown list.
 There are four licenses to choose from, although all data produced by RRAP is by default attributed Copyright 'All rights reserved'.
 For details of each license please see the [Licenses](../licenses.md){:target="\_blank"} page.

 ___
 ### What happens during the minting dataset process?

 A Handle Identifier is minted with each dataset that is registered and will associated with the dataset metadata.
-This minted identifier can be used to persistently locate your dataset in the future.
+This minted identifier can be used to persistently locate the dataset in the future.
 See [Digital Object Identifiers](../digital-object-identifiers.md){:target="\_blank"} for further details.

 ___
 ## File types and maximum file size